 That is however but one of the common internal linking pitfalls that create inconsistent SEO signals.
 Others are orphaned pages (legitimate landing pages not linked internally at all), linking to internal redirects, instead of the final destinations or worse yet maintaining redirect chains.
 All of these fail to reinforce positive SEO signals for Google, instead confusing Google Algorithms.
 Which then merely try to guess what the best landing page for a given query may be, often coming to a less than desirable conclusion.

 These most obvious signals alone have the potential to greatly boost a websites organic rankings, if they are consistent.
 Or they can impact a site adversely though if they are sending confusing messages to search engine bots.
 The list of potential SEO pitfalls is of course much larger and includes also off-page signals.
 Which is another reason why the only way of maintaining consistent SEO signals is by regularly crawling the site as part of a website audit.
 Google Search Console input is in the process of great importance, since Google is likely to highlight issues holding the site back.
 However, Google Search Console data alone is insufficient for websites in competitive environments.
 Which is why third party tools such as DeepCrawl and Screaming Frog just to name a few of several market leading tools, must be used to crawl and analyze data.
 It is best practice to use a multitude of crawlers simultaneously, in order to verify SEO signal consistency.
-That is also when third party consultancy bringing to the table SEO expertise and capable of challenging the status quo and rattling the sites setup is most likely to help align SEO signals into consistency.
+That is also when third party consultancy or an SEO agency bringing to the table SEO expertise and capable of challenging the status quo and rattling the sites setup is most likely to help align SEO signals into consistency.